home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 - Add a new device to your network
 - Remove a device from your network
-- Heal your network
+- Heal your network: This forces your network to rediscover routes to the controller from each device.
+This is useful when devices or the controller have moved to a new location, or if you are having significant problems with your network.
-- Opt-in or out of telemetry data
+- Third party data opt-in/out: The zwave-js project collects optional telemetry from users to help inform development decisions, influence manufacturers, etc. This is opt-in by default.
-- Access [controller statistics](https://zwave-js.github.io/node-zwave-js/#/api/controller?id=quotstatistics-updatedquot) to troubleshoot your network's RF quality
+- Access [controller statistics](https://zwave-js.github.io/node-zwave-js/#/api/controller?id=quotstatistics-updatedquot): This allows you to troubleshoot your network's RF quality

 ### Device Panel

 The following features can be accessed from the device panel of a Z-Wave device:

-- Update configuration parameters using a friendly UI
+- Configuration parameter UI: This UI provides an easy way to look up and update configuration parameters for the device.
+While there is an existing service for setting configuration parameter values, this UI may sometimes be quicker to use for one off changes.
-- Re-interview the device
+- Re-interview the device: When your device is added to the network, it is interviewed to discover all of its capabilities.
+This forces the device to go through that process again and can be helpful if you don't see all the expected entities for your device.
-- Heal the device
+- Heal the device: This forces the device to rediscover its optimal route back to the controller.
+Use this if you think you are experiencing unexpected delays or RF issues with your device.
-- Remove a failed device
+- Remove a failed device: When a device has failed, it can't go through the normal exclusion process.
+Use this to force the controller to forget the device.
-- Access [node statistics](https://zwave-js.github.io/node-zwave-js/#/api/node?id=quotstatistics-updatedquot) to troubleshoot RF issues with the device
+- Access [node statistics](https://zwave-js.github.io/node-zwave-js/#/api/node?id=quotstatistics-updatedquot): This allows you to troubleshoot RF issues with the device.
-- Manually update device firmware for devices that support it (controllers and devices with the Firmware Update Metadata Command Class)
+- Update firmware: This allows you to manually update a device's firmware.
+Only some devices support this feature (controllers and devices with the Firmware Update Metadata Command Class).

 ## Migrating from previous Z-Wave implementations